hanleyweng/blog/knol/2014/semester1/dvis/_posts/2014-11-03-data-visualisation-animation-progress-documentation.md

 ## 1. First Blueprint

 The following blueprint was created as an early draft of how network events could be represented with animated effects.
+Created in Adobe Flash.

 <video controls>
   <source src="1 blueprint/0 blueprint alpha/NetworkAnim-alpha.mov" type="video/mp4">